-François Ortalo-Magné became the Albert O. Nicholas Dean of the Wisconsin School of Business at the University of Wisconsin-Madison in September 2011.
-Building on the school’s tradition of innovation and expertise in applied learning, Ortalo-Magné is positioning the school to respond to the transformation in the industry of higher education.
-Serving as one of the lead deans for the UW-Madison Year of Innovation, he is mapping a bold strategy for business education within the public research university.
+François Ortalo-Magné became the Albert O. Nicholas Dean of the Wisconsin School of Business on September 1, 2011.
+Building on the school’s tradition of innovation and expertise in applied learning, Ortalo-Magné is positioning the school to transform business education, advancing a bold strategy that redefines the partnership between universities and the business community, in order to address business challenges, inspire leadership, and improve lives.

-Ortalo-Magné’s research focuses on the determinant of housing prices and housing market fluctuations, and he has been published in top economics and real estate academic journals.
-He has also published in three languages books and monographs targeted at policymakers on housing, agricultural, and environmental issues.
+Ortalo-Magné’s research focuses on the determinant of housing prices and housing market fluctuations, and his academic papers have been published in top economics and real estate journals.
+He has also published books and monographs targeted at policymakers and general audiences on housing, agricultural, and environmental issues.

 Ortalo-Magné has advised the French government on land use and housing policy issues as a member of the Conseil Economique du Dévelopement Durable.
 He was awarded the distinctions of Counselor of Real Estate (United States) and Fellow of the Royal Institution of Chartered Surveyors (United Kingdom).
 He has been a regular keynote speaker at international real estate conferences, including MIPIM and AFIRE.